katelync12/boilerMakeHackathon2023/README.md

 - Twitter Developer API
 - Web Scraping/Selenium

 Basically, this program uses a Twitter API and webscraping using Selenium to determine the most cancelled users at any given time!
 Data is stored using SQLite and sentiment analysis is performed on trending tweets to determine which users are most cancelled.
-This data is then passed along to the frontend, which relies mainly on Flask.
+Using SpaCy, we also made sure to weed out only people who were being cancelled using, as opposed to companies, etc. This data is then passed along to the frontend, which relies mainly on Flask.
 The frontend is also written with HTML, CSS, and the Bootstrap framework.

-Running on pod2-3 and 0 hours of sleep.
+Running on http://pod2-3.cs.purdue.edu:5000/random and 0 hours of sleep.